-How were natives, free blacks, slaves, and women important in the conduct of the war?
+How were native people, enslaved and formerly enslaved black people, as well as women important in the conduct of the war?

-To understand the diversity of experiences during the war, students should address the following question: How were Natives, free blacks, slaves, and women important in the conduct of the war?
+To understand the diversity of experiences during the war, students should address the following question: How were native people, enslaved and formerly enslaved black people, as well as women important in the conduct of the war?
 Students also examine the issues at stake for free blacks and slaves, as well as that group’s contributions to the war.
 Thousands of black men fought on both sides of the war.
 In Virginia, the royal governor Lord Dunmore promised freedom to slaves who fought for the British cause, and in the closing days of the war, he upheld his promise.
 For many black people, in bondage and free, the Revolutionary War allowed a vision of liberty that was not fully attained.
 Several years after the war, the northern states abolished slavery, and the Northwest Ordinance of 1787 banned slavery from the new territories north of the Ohio River.
 The antislavery movement did not, however, abolish slavery in the South, where nine out of ten American slaves lived.

 In the spring of 1776, Abigail Adams asked John Adams to “remember the Ladies,” as he and other statesmen contemplated establishing a new nation and delineating the rights of citizens.
 To understand the role of women in the Revolutionary War, students should examine the Daughters of Liberty, the experiences of women who directly supported the war effort, the unique challenges and opportunities slave women faced, and the changing role of women.
 The contributions of women traveling with troops included nursing, cooking, laundering, and cleaning.
 Teachers guide students in discussing the effects of the revolutionary struggle on women by comparing women’s pre- and postwar status.